rastaseva/node_shop/README.md

 # as Vim and Nano has issues on Windows
 git config --global core.editor notepad
 ```

-**P.S.** Usually such Git configuration is common for most projects but If you have some other projects not connected to EPAM or with another configuration you may set all these settings with flag `--local` instead of `--global` to avoid configuration conflicts with other projects.
-In this case it's necessary to clone the repository first and navigate to it.

 ## 1.2 Generate SSH key and put its public part into GitLab